April is Earth Month at Georgian!

-The Environmental Sustainability Committee at Georgian is planning all sorts of initiatives for Waste Reduction Week Oct.
-15 to 19.
-Here are some opportunities to take part!
+The Environmental Sustainability Committee at Georgian is planning all sorts of initiatives for the month of April.
+Here are some opportunities to take part.
+You can also download (and circulate) this detailed events poster.

 If you bring a reusable mug to campus, let the world know!
 Share your “mug” on Twitter, Instagram or Georgian’s Facebook page with the hashtag #GCKilltheCup.

-You’ll automatically be entered into a draw to win prizes from Tim Hortons, Chartwells, Georgian Athletics and the Georgian Dining Room.
-The contest ends Oct.
-31.
+You’ll automatically be entered into a draw to win prizes including Tim Hortons prize packs and Ontario Parks gift certificates.
+The contest runs April 1 to 30.

-Barrie, Orillia and Owen Sound campuses will have e-waste collection bins for two weeks.
+Barrie, Orillia and Owen Sound campuses will have e-waste collection bins from April 22 to May 3.
 Bring in anything with a plug.
 Bulk drop-offs are welcome!
 Cash proceeds will go to the Food Locker.

 Here’s where to go to drop off your electronic waste: